COSCS340/PhoneGames/FINAL_REPORT.md

 - Jerry
   - **What went well?** Almost everything went well.
 Implementing user accounts, converting games to multiplayer, and creating our lobby system was very straightforward and easy.
   - **What did not go well?** Because most of my job was implementing things on the backend of our app, I would create basic UIs that favored functionality over design and that left a lot to be desired by the users.
 I had a hard time converting my functional UIs to ones that were functional, intuitive, and pretty.
   - As for planning, I planned my time appropriately and spread out my work fairly evenly over the semester, however I don't think this is the case for the whole team.
 Development went smoothly for the most part.
-We were able to test our platform really well for the first half of the semester, but by the end we had to almost skip testing completely to finish up games for the presentation.
-I was in charge of team management and I thought I did an okay job at giving out tasks but it was hard to motivate people to do their part in a reasonable amount of time and that led to many features getting cut and caused us to deliver a subpar product.
+We were able to test our platform really well for the first half of the semester, but by the end we had to almost skip testing completely to prioritize finishing up our games for the presentation.
+I was in charge of team management and I thought I did an okay job at giving out tasks but it was hard to keep everyone on track and that led to many features getting cut and caused us to deliver a subpar product.
   - I do not consider our project a success.
 I was able to use our project as a reason to learn JavaScript and get my foot in the door of web design, but our UI was unfinished, we didn't get to implement all of our goals, and there were plenty of bugs that didn't get removed due to poor testing and time crunch towards the end.

 - Michael